- Start date: September

 Chartered Institute of Personnel and Development Membership

-PgDip/MSc Human Resource Management is accredited by the Chartered Institute of Personnel and Development (CIPD).
-Students wishing to achieve Associate Membership of CIPD on completion of the course are required to join as a student member during their studies.
+PGDip/MSc Human Resource Management and International Human Resource Management is accredited by the Chartered Institute of Personnel and Development (CIPD) and students wishing to achieve Associate Membership of CIPD on completion of the course are required to join as a student member during their studies.

 Please note: the fees shown are annual and may be subject to an increase each year.
 Find out more about fees.